lexibank/tlopo/out/vol3/chapter3.md

 _rautolu_
 :   Generic, includes various _wā_ and shrub taxa with 3-partite leaves.

 1. Canavalia rosea.
-Common vine of sandy foreshore, flowers pink-purple, pods about 10 x 2 em, often wrinkled.
+Common vine of sandy foreshore, flowers pink-purple, pods about 10 x 2 cm, often wrinkled.
 Leaves said to have been used after childbirth in some way.

 2. Canavalia sericea.
 Local on sandy foreshore, the leaves silver-hairy.